-This program is designed for students who seek employment as a journeyman cook, station cook, or entry level cook in a professional establishment.
-Students will develop skills and understanding of line cookery, basic baking, saucier station, production, nutrition, sanitation, menu planning, cold food production, and entree preparation.
+This program is designed for students who seek employment as supervisor in food service management.
+Students will learn skills and understanding in cost controls, employee management, marketing, sanitation standards, basic nutrition, menu development, establishment concepts, customer and business legalities, catering, wine selection, basic cooking, and purchasing.
 Examinations will be given throughout the program.

 Program Learning Outcomes

-Upon completion of the Culinary Arts certificate program, students should be able to:
+Upon completion of the Food Service Management certificate program, students should be able to:

-- Create menus for different styles of food service establishments
+- Create and supervise the execution of menus for different styles of food service establishments